 - not reported lost, stolen, damaged or destroyed

-- not found and returned to Indigenous and Northern Affairs Canada
+- not found and returned to Indigenous and Northern Affairs Canada (INAC)

-Which status cards are still in circulation?
+Which status cards are currently being issued?

 Secure Certificate of Indian Status